 Lush Adjustable Drop-Through Mount

-Rather than using an off-the-shelf pattern, we have designed our own drop-through mount for maximum compatability.
-We believe we are the only deck manufacturer to also offer adjustability in our drop-through mount.
+Rather than using an off-the-shelf pattern, we have designed our own drop-through mount for maximum compatibility.

-With certain trucks, you have 10mm of adjustment at each of the the deck, giving you 20mm of variation in your wheelbase and THREE possible lengths.
+With certain trucks, you have 20mm of adjustment at each of the the deck, giving you 40mm of variation in your wheelbase and THREE possible lengths.

 Trucks which fit the drop though with this adjustability: